UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 Operator Instructions.md

 1. Always Begin `C08` to `C14` first following a low temperature storage period.
 1. Follow with `C01` to `C07` discharge tests.
 1. Vary the discharge of `C01` to `C07`.
 Then replace `C08` to `C14` on the bench for varied discharge.
+1. Measure the EMF of all batteries after varied discharge using the Agilent 34450A 5.5 Digit Multimeter.
 1. Begin the next low temperature storage period immediately following varied discharge of `C08` to `C14`.
   Delay start of varied discharge tests if necessary to prevent idle standing at deep discharge.